shubhendu-404/taskwrapper/README.md

 ## ✨ Features
 - **Project Scoping**: Automatically applies project context to your tasks based on your current directory.
-- **Recursive Config Search**: Finds the `.taskproject` file in the current or any parent directory (up to your home directory), so you can run commands from anywhere in your project.
+- **Recursive Config Search**: Finds the `.twconfig` file in the current or any parent directory (up to your home directory), so you can run commands from anywhere in your project.
 - **Smart Command Wrapper**: Provides special handling for `add` and `list` while passing all other Taskwarrior commands through directly.
 - **Notes Support**: Attach detailed notes to tasks using a UDA (`notes`) field.